MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Related Work

-\subsubsection{Graph Neural Network.}
+\subsection{Graph Neural Network}

-Recently, integrating graphs with deep neural networks is an emerging topic in deep learning research.
-GCNs have been widely used in many application such as human action recognition \cite{yan2018spatial}, social relationship understanding \cite{wang2018deep} and object parsing \cite{liang2016semantic}. \cite{li2019semantic} proposed to apply gated graph neural network (GGNN) with the guidance of AU knowledge-graph on facial AU detection. \cite{niu2019multi} embedded the relations among AUs through a predefined GCN to enhance the local semantic representation.
-However, these AU detection methods require a fixed predefined graph from different datasets when applying GGNN or GCN. \cite{song2021hybrid,song2021uncertain} applied a adaptive graph to model the relationships between AUs based on global feature, ignoring local-global interactions.
+Integrating graphs with deep neural networks have recently been an emerging topic in deep learning research.
+GCNs have been widely used in many applications such as human action recognition \cite{yan2018spatial}, emotion recognition \cite{song2018eeg}, social relationship understanding \cite{wang2018deep} and object parsing \cite{liang2016semantic}. \cite{li2019semantic} proposed to apply a gated graph neural network (GGNN) with the guidance of AU knowledge-graph on facial AU detection. \cite{niu2019multi} embedded the relations among AUs through a predefined GCN to enhance the local semantic representation.
+However, these AU detection methods require a fixed predefined graph from different datasets when applying GGNN or GCN. \cite{song2021hybrid,song2021uncertain} applied an adaptive graph to model the relationships between AUs based on global features, ignoring local-global interactions.
 Recently, a novel graph attention network with multi-head (MH-GAT) leverages masked self-attentional layers to operate on graph-structured data, which shows high computational efficiency.

-In this paper, we argue that the relevance and diversity among AUs change dynamically due to diversities in expression and individual characteristics.
-In contrast to previous studies, our proposed MGRR-Net automatically models the relevance among the facial AU regions by a dynamic matrix as a graph and supplements each AU patch with multiple levels of global features to improve the variability.
-Multiple layers of iterative refinement greatly improves the AU discrimination ability.
+As far as we know, there has been no work attempting to obtain better feature representation by multiple interactions between local AU regions and the global face, which we believe is an important cue to boost facial AU detection performance with more fine-grained information and higher diversity of expressions.
+To this end, our proposed MGRR-Net automatically models the relevance among the facial AU regions by a dynamic matrix as a graph and supplements each AU patch with multiple levels of global features to improve the variability.
+Multiple layers of iterative refinement significantly improve the AU discrimination ability.
+Our MGRR-Net has wide potential applications in diagnosing mental health issues \cite{rubinow1992impaired,shi2019atrial}, improving e-learning experiences \cite{niu2018automatic}, detecting deception \cite{li2016generalized}, \textit{etc.} For example, in our future work, we will apply MGRR-Net to automatically estimate facial palsy severity for patients, such as \cite{ge2023algrnet}.
+This will be helpful for the diagnosis and treatment of people who have facial palsy across the world.